spookylukey/django-htmx-patterns/form_validation.rst

   - the flag is true
   - and if we’re not doing a file upload widget (which would not end well with files being repeatedly uploaded)
   - and if we’re not doing a checkbox.
-Due to the way that clicking a label triggers a change event and a focsout event, I haven’t found a way of enabling validation of checkboxes that doesn’t break in some way (see the “trickiness” section above).
+Due to the way that clicking a label triggers a change event and a focusout event, I haven’t found a way of enabling validation of checkboxes that doesn’t break in some way (see the “trickiness” section above).
 However, validating checkboxes is usually not useful, especially since we are validating only one field at a time.
 If you have a checkbox that must be ticked, use the `required attribute <https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/required>`_.

 - We’re doing a GET to avoid the possibility of our form being submitted i.e. we are retrieving form validation errors, not submitting a change.
 - We’re making a request to the same URL (we’ll fix up the view code shortly).
 - We’re adding a special input ``_validate_field`` which tells the server which field to validate.
 - We want this htmx request to be triggered on any field change from the div we’re in.
 For some inputs, like ``<input type="date">``, the ``change`` event will fire when the user is still typing, and we will trigger validation far too early.
 We want to avoid interrupting the user while they are still entering data, especially if displaying validation errors will make the page move.
 So we wait until the user has finished with the field, indicated by the ``focusout`` event (like the ``blur`` event, but it bubbles, which is what we need).
 - In the request GET data, we want to include data only from the current field (there is no point sending and processing other fields, especially not file uploads etc.)
-- We’re want to swap out the current div with the new one returned by the server.
+- We want to swap out the current div with the new one returned by the server.

   - But, we want to ensure that we don’t change any of the actual input widgets, to avoid the possibility of overwriting user data with a response from the server. **This is important** since there is a real possibility of this happening — for example if some responses from the server took a long time to arrive and so were applied after the user had made further changes to a field.
 So we add the `hx-preserve attribute <https://htmx.org/attributes/hx-preserve/>`_ to implement this, using the ``attr`` filter from ``django-widget-tweaks``.
   - In addition we’ve enabled the ``idiomorph`` extension, and used the ``morph:outerHTML`` method.
 This is the best available method for merging in changes without disturbing the DOM, and it can make a difference in cases like this.